patcg-individual-drafts/ipa/details/encryption.md

 This proposes that the protocol use a separate flow of data for each helper party.

-The simplest design has data sent directly from the record collector to each helper party.
+The simplest design has data sent directly from the report collector to each helper party.
 This requires a three stage query process:

 1. In the preparation stage, a query is created.
-This first stage establishes parameters for the query and provides the record collector with an endpoint where data can be submitted to each helper party.
+This first stage establishes parameters for the query and provides the report collector with endpoints where data can be submitted to each helper party.

-2. In the upload stage, the record collector concurrently submits data to all of the helper parties.
+2. In the upload stage, the report collector concurrently submits data to all of the helper parties.
 The helper parties then execute the MPC protocol, parts of which can commence as soon as the first data becomes available.

-3. In the final stage, shares of the results are published by each helper and retrieved by the record collector.
-The record collector combines these to obtain the results.
+3. In the final stage, shares of the results are published by each helper and retrieved by the report collector.
+The report collector combines these to obtain the results.

 This system only depends on the protections afforded by TLS.